ltran1612/CS579-Reverse-Engineering/Week4/README.md

 #### Why would an attacker want to control the EIP register inside a program they want to take control of?

+The EIP is the register that contain the address of the instruction that will be executed next.
+Thus, if an attacker can take control of the EIP register, he can control which instruction will be executed.

+As a result, the attacker can use this destroy a system by running instructions that will break the system.

 #### What is the AL register and how does it relate to EAX?

+AL register is used to access the lowest 8 bits of the EAX register.

 #### What is the result of the instruction `xor eax, eax` and where is it stored?